 It may be tempting to go to bed without removing makeup or cleaning your face thoroughly.
-Not wiping away the dirt of the day and removing dead skin cells means acne-causing bacteria has all night to thrive on your skin.
+However, not wiping away the dirt of the day and removing dead skin cells means acne-causing bacteria has all night to thrive on your skin.
 This can lead to clogged pores, blackheads and whiteheads.

 Make-up, sebum and environmental pollutants that have gathered on your face during the day seep into your pores and can cause poor skin health, acne breakouts and can speed up the ageing process.

-So no matter how tired you are, always fit a good cleanse and moisturising ritual into your bedtime skin care routine. it’s probably one of the best skin care tips worth the time investment for clearer, acne-free skin.
+So no matter how tired you are, always fit a good cleanse and moisturising ritual into your bedtime skin care routine; it’s probably one of the best skin care tips and it’s worth the time investment to help you achieve clearer, acne-free skin.
 Make sure you use non-comedogenic skin care products which are also unlikely to cause inflammation.
 You can check out a full list of ingredients to watch out for in our post on this subject.

 The same goes for your hair.
 It may not be squeaky clean every night, so if it isn’t – and you have long hair – place it in a bun on top of your head, so no dirt or toxins are transferred into your pores throughout the night.

-Following these tips can help you use rest easy, knowing you are doing more to reduce the chances of a good nights sleep turning into poor skin health.
-Additionally, you may choose to add a skincare supplement such as PRAVENAC help: clear skin to your daily routine.
+Following these tips can help you rest easy, knowing you are doing more to reduce the chances of a poor nights sleep turning into poor skin health.
+You could also add a natural skincare supplement such as PRAVENAC help: clear skin into your daily skincare routine.

 PRAVENAC help: clear skin® is a nutritional supplement formulation proven to successfully treat acne for people with dry, oily, normal and sensitive skin types.
-PRAVENAC help: clear skin has antimicrobial, anti-inflammatory and antioxidant properties derived from the active ingredients; lactoferrin, high extract aloe vera, oligofructose and zinc gluconate.
+PRAVENAC help: clear skin has antimicrobial, anti-inflammatory and antioxidant properties which are delivered by the four active ingredients in the formulation; lactoferrin, 500: 1 high extract aloe vera, oligofructose and zinc gluconate.

-These properties help PRAVENAC help: clear skin® target the symptoms of acne, reduce redness and blemishes and reduce the impact of acne-related scarring – all without time-consuming bathroom routines, prescription medicines and expensive trips to the dermatologist.
+This combination of ingredients in PRAVENAC help: clear skin® targets the symptoms of acne, reducing the size and frequency of spots and also helping to reduce the impact of acne-related scarring – all without time-consuming bathroom routines, prescription medicines and expensive trips to the dermatologist.